Christoph16478/iq/iq_java.md

         System.out.println(" Hello.
 Main Method2. ");
     }
 }

+// Output
+// Hello.
+Main Method.
 ```

 The output of the above program will be Hello.
 Main Method.
-This is because JVM will always call the main method based on the definition it already has.
+This is because JVM will always call the main method based on the definition it
+already has.
 Doesn't matter how many main methods we overload it will only execute one main method based on its declaration in JVM.

 ----